Didgeridoo Workshops for Schools

 - No workshops or tools needed—everything supplied

-- Provides effective bonding environment for students and teachers
+- Provides effective bonding environment for students, educators and community

 Tangible Skills With a Physical Result